This attribute evaluates how the returns of investors in a DARWIN are impacted by additional investment in the DARWIN.

 Why?
 An average trade duration of just 32minutes, an average winning trade of less than 3 pips and an average losing trade of 11 pips.

-Additionally we can see that this DARWIN habitually operates during periods of low liquidity where spreads widen ( 20:00 y 23:00 GMT)
+Additionally we can see that this DARWIN usually operates during periods of low liquidity where spreads widen ( 20:00 y 23:00 GMT)

 - Market liquidity is not infinite.
 If a DARWIN starts to accumulate substantial investor capital, the prices at which it executes trades in the market can be negatively affected due to a lack of liquidity meaning that investor orders can be filled away from Top-of-Book, leading to divergence.